-Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Services that are covered for you What you must pay when you get these services Services that are covered for you Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you are an outpatient, you should ask the hospital staff. \$295 copay per visit for surgery performed in an ambulatory surgical center (ASC) or in an outpatient hospital facility. \$0 copay for lab tests. \$0 copay for Lab tests. \$0 copay for X-ray services. \$170 copay for diagnostic radiological PET scan services. \$170 copay for all other diagnostic radiological services other than PET scans services.
-20% of the total cost of the total cost for therapeutic radiological services.
-0% to 20% of the total cost of the total cost for Part B You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits .
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+If you are not sure if you are an outpatient, you should ask the hospital staff.
+You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits.
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435- Medicare-Hospital-Benefits.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
 TTY users call 1-877-486- 2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Prior authorization rules may apply for select services.
-Refer to the list in Chapter 4, Section 2.1 for more information. drugs and biologicals when provided during an outpatient hospital service. \$0 copay per visit to a Coumadin clinic. \$30 copay per visit to a respiratory therapy department.
+Refer to the list in Chapter 4, Section 2.1 for more information. \$0 copay per visit to a Coumadin clinic. \$25 copay per visit to a respiratory therapy department.

-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$30 copay for each Medicare-covered individual therapy visit with a psychiatrist. \$30 copay for each Medicare-covered group therapy visit with a psychiatrist. \$30 copay for each Medicare-covered individual therapy visit with a mental health care professional (non- psychiatrist). \$30 copay for each Medicare-covered group therapy visit with a mental health care professional (non-psychiatrist).
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$20 copay for each Medicare-covered individual therapy visit with a psychiatrist. \$20 copay for each Medicare-covered group therapy visit with a psychiatrist. \$20 copay for each Medicare-covered individual therapy visit with a mental health care professional (non- psychiatrist). \$20 copay for each Medicare-covered group therapy visit with a mental health care professional (non-psychiatrist).
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$30 copay for each Medicare-covered occupational therapy visit. \$30 copay for each Medicare-covered physical and/or speech therapy visit.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$25 copay for each Medicare-covered occupational therapy visit. \$25 copay for each Medicare-covered physical and/or speech therapy visit.
 Outpatient substance use disorder services Covered services include: Alcohol and/or substance abuse assessment and intervention services provided by a Medicare-qualified substance abuse professional as allowed under applicable state laws.
-For coverage of smoking and tobacco use cessation, refer to Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) service in this chart \$30 copay for each Medicare-covered individual therapy visit. \$30 copay for each Medicare-covered group therapy visit.
+For coverage of smoking and tobacco use cessation, refer to Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) service in this chart \$20 copay for each Medicare-covered individual therapy visit. \$20 copay for each Medicare-covered group therapy visit.